camille-004/data-science-boilerplate/README.md

     conda env export --no-builds --from-history | grep -v "prefix" > environment.yml
     ```
     These in the `export` command flags add only explicit dependencies to `environment.yml` and prevent cross-platform build issues with dependencies during CI.
-    If you would like to use the premade `environment.yml` in this project, create an environment as follows:
+    If you would like to use the pre-made `environment.yml` in this project, create an environment as follows:
     ```
     conda env create -f environment.yml
     ```